dictcp/uplex-varnish-k8s-ingress/docs/ref-varnish-cfg.md

   executed, as detailed below.
 By default, ``conditions`` is empty, in which case the match is executed for every client request.

+* ``result-header``: specifies a client request header and values to set for the header when the failure status is or is not invoked for the ACL evaluation.
+By default, no header is set.

 Each element of the ``addrs`` array may have these fields, of which ``addr`` is required: